Example projects that the group leads and partners with researchers at Purdue and other institutions:

 Superpower - Power Analysis Software Environment

 SSG is partnering in a new NIH project that will develop a comprehensive and accessible online software for conducting statistical power and sensitivity analysis, one of the most significant steps to maximizing scientific reliability in health sciences.
 Drs.
 Erin Hennes and Sean Lane in the Purdue Department of Psychological Sciences are leading the project, titled "Toward a Generalized Framework and Flexible Software Environment for Power Analysis of Alcohol Treatment Randomized Controlled Trials".
-Lan and Carol are leading the software development in the project.
-This project will establish its presence on DiaGrid.org soon.
+Our role in the project include the design and development of the Superpower tool, providing advanced computational and technical support to the researchers and students.
+The project site is currently at http://superpowertool.org.

 Big Idea Challenge: GLASS (Global-to-Local Analysis of Systems Sustainability)